FTLam11/fronk-tolks/elixir-intro.md

 * Open source project created by Jose Valim
 * Abstracts away Erlang boilerplate
-* Cleaner and more compact syntax than Erlang
+* Has cleaner and more compact syntax than Erlang
 * Compiles to bytecode run on Erlang virtual machine

 ---